Strategy11/formidable-forms/readme.txt

 * New: Added search to form fields in the builder to make finding a specific field easier.
 * Fix: Toggling a page to collapse was not working properly, causing the first page break to collapse the whole page and the other page break fields to do nothing.
 * Fix: Added truncation to long form keys during duplication to avoid issues with duplicating when the generated key was too long.

-= 5.0 =
-* Increased WP version requirement to 5.0.
-* New: Fields can now be dragged beside each other and grid layouts will be automatically applied.
-* New: Added the option to quickly set layouts for a full row of fields at once.
-* New: Fields can now be multiselected using the command, control, and shift keys.
-Selected field groups can be merged into rows and deleted in batches.
-* New: Added additional formatting to calculations to avoid issues with comparisons getting stripped when spaces are left out.
-* New: Permissions are now updated right away when a Formidable license is activated to avoid issues with certain pro features not being available right away.
-* Fix: Updated styling rules for repeater button icons to avoid issues with file upload icons getting styled as well.
-* Fix: The confirmation pop up title was displaying as inline when trying to delete a section.
-* Fix: Updated styling for new fields that are about to be dropped into a form.

 <a href="https://raw.githubusercontent.com/Strategy11/formidable-forms/master/changelog.txt">See changelog for all versions</a>